antick/mojo/README.md

 9. Allow user to configure the path in the app itself rather than hard coding those in the code.
 10. Ability to use and merge existing mods from steam workshop with your mod on fly.
 Need to find a way to handle the incompatibility.
 11. Create a simple app version for non-tech/non-dev users.

-## Known issues

-None at the moment.
-Please report any issues you encounter.

 ## FAQ